-During the year ended December 31, 2015, we acquired 15.9 million shares of Live Nation common stock through the settlement of certain financial instruments for approximately \$396 million, a portion of which was funded during 2014.
 During the year ended December 31, 2014, we acquired an additional 1.7 million shares of Live Nation common stock for approximately \$39 million.
 During the year ended December 31, 2013, we acquired an additional 1.7 million shares of Live Nation common stock for approximately \$19 million.
-The decrease in our share of Live Nation's losses during the current year was primarily due to the absence of an impairment in 2015, partially offset by an increase in foreign exchange rate losses and income tax expense related to foreign entities during 2015.
-Additionally, as a result of our increased ownership, we picked up a greater portion of Live Nation's net loss during 2015.
+During the year ended December 31, 2012 we made additional investments in Live Nation common stock, obtaining approximately 11 million shares for \$107 million.
 Live Nation's share of losses increased during the year ended December 31, 2014 primarily due to an impairment taken at Live Nation in the fourth quarter of approximately \$135 million (Liberty's portion of this loss was approximately \$36 million).
 Exclusive of the impairment, the core businesses were slightly improved year over year.
+Live Nation's share of earnings improved during the year ended December 31, 2013 due to a \$38 million gain on the sale of an operating asset, improvements in EBITDA due to favorable concert activity and reduced corporate expenses, partially offset by a \$36 million loss on extinguishment of debt.